Implementing Custom Generators¶

 The Generator Interface¶

-Every generator must be a Dhall expression of the type provided by the pGenie SDK (Sdk.module).
+If you prefer to write a generator by hand, every generator must be a Dhall expression of the type provided by the pGenie SDK (Sdk.module).
 The SDK is available as a Dhall package from the pGenie generator dependencies.

 The minimal structure of a generator entry point (Gen.dhall):